-- E. Comprehensive Education Program to Assure Awareness of the Problem of Sexual Misconduct, to Discourage Assaults, and to Encourage Reporting - 1.
-Periodically, the College will communicate with students and employees regarding sexual misconduct through the employee and student newspaper, bulletin boards, and other communication resources. - 2.
-At the beginning of each academic year, athletic teams will receive special information through the coaching staffs regarding sexual misconduct. - 3.
-A video (either purchased or produced by the College) will be available for play in the student centers or other student facilities in game areas, and in classes for group discussion when appropriate. - 4.
-The Associate Vice President, Institutional Diversity, will schedule awareness programs and speakers periodically throughout the year to promote awareness of sexual misconduct offenses and the reporting of incidents that occur.
-Additionally, the Associate Vice President, Institutional Diversity, in conjunction with the Director, Staff Professional Development, will schedule training sessions with faculty and staff regarding awareness and reporting sexual misconduct offenses. - F. Procedures to Enhance Campus Security - Campus security should be reviewed and increased as is necessary to minimize the threat of sexual assault on campus.
+- 1. Campus security should be reviewed and increased as is necessary to minimize the threat of sexual assault on campus.
 The following will be important in this regard: - a.
 Lighting.
 All lighting on campuses meets Rule 6A-2, F.A.C., requirements.
 Initially public safety personnel will survey areas that appear to need larger output of existing lighting or that require new lighting in order to provide a safer environment.
 Recommendation will be forwarded to the Director, Physical Plant.
 Maintenance crews will check lighting on a regular basis to monitor status.
 Burned out bulbs will be replaced as soon as possible after being identified. - b.
 Landscaping.
 Landscaping patterns will be reviewed around parking lots and buildings to determine the existence of possible hiding places.
 Those found to be deficient will be altered to provide additional visibility.
 Thereafter, checks will be made on a recurring basis. - c.
 Rape prevention and sensitivity training for Pensacola State College public safety officers.
 Each full-time public safety officer at Pensacola State College will receive rape prevention training and sensitivity training to deal with victims of sexual battery.
 This training is available through a Florida Department of Law Enforcement approved trainer. - d.
 Pensacola State College Public Safety Student Services Program.
-Public safety officers are available to provide services to evening students and faculty who wish to be accompanied from a building to their automobiles.
-This process will be reviewed periodically to determine if the numbers involved are sufficient to perform the service for evening students and faculty.
+Public safety officers are available to provide services to any student, staff, or faculty member who wish to be accompanied from a building to their automobiles.
+This process will be reviewed periodically to determine if the numbers involved are sufficient to perform the service for student, staff, and faculty.